Magazine

 • How do I apply for social security benefits?

-What to ask (of or about) your colleagues and loved ones
+What to ask your loved ones when you’re preparing for retirement

 Retirement is rarely a solo journey.
-Chances are, you have family, friends, a partner, or even pets whose lives may also be about to shift now that you’re retired.
-Ask yourself how you might be able to include them in your plans.
+Chances are you have family, friends, colleagues, a partner, even pets whose lives may also be about to shift now that you’re retired.
+Ask how you might be able to include them in your plans:

 • How will this change our day-to-day life together?

-• What expectations do they have?
+• What expectations do you have?
 What expectations do I have?

-• Do I have any recently retired colleagues or friends I can talk to about their own experience retiring, from my company or otherwise?
+• What can recently retired colleagues or friends tell me about their own retirement experience, from my company or otherwise?

-And of course, with retirement will no doubt come a lot more time than you had before — time to do what you actually want to do, rather than what you have to.
-You might not be retiring altogether — many people choose to keep working, perhaps in a different field or in a scaled back position in your current industry (see: consulting, part-time work, etc).
-Regardless, it’s important to stay in touch with yourself as you embark upon this new journey, too!
+Retirement will no doubt mean a lot more time than you had before — time to do what you want to do, rather than what you have to.
+Maybe you’ll have “me time” all the time, or you might not fully retire.
+Many people choose to keep working, either in a scaled-back position in your current industry (see: consulting, part-time work, etc).
+Others retire from one field, then move to a different field altogether.
+Regardless, it’s important to stay do you as you transition into retirement.
+So, ask yourself:

 • What will my new schedule look like in semi-retirement?
 How much time am I committing to work (if any)?